szaghi/FoBiS/README.md

                               [default: ./mod/]
-        -dexe DEXE            Directory containing executable objects [default: ./] -src SRC              Root-directory of source files [default: ./]
+        -dexe DEXE            Directory containing executable objects [default: ./] -src SRC              Root-directory of source files [default: ./] -exclude EXCLUDE [EXCLUDE ...]
+                              Exclude a list of files from the building process -target TARGET        Specify a target file [default: all programs found] -o O                  Specify the output file name is used with -target switch [default: basename of target]
+        -mklib MKLIB          Build library instead of program (use with -target switch); usage: -mklib static or -mklib shared

 Printing the _clean_ help message: